max-l/pegdown-sbt/readme.md

 It is of course meant to be overridable, see : http://github.com/harrah/xsbt/wiki/Mapping-Files for more info on how to define `Seq[(File,File)]` mappings.

+## Credits

+Of course, 99.999 % of the credit goes to Mathias, as this plugin is simply a wrapper of PegDown : https://github.com/sirthias